-Tension is one of the most difficult facets of filmmaking to pull off because it requires the script, direction, acting, and editing to all work in tandem to evoke the perfect pace.
-If just one part of that group misses then the most important part of the film falls apart.
+Well we have looked at Emotion, and then swung wildly across the spectrum to Fun, and now we are completing that trifecta with looking at Tension.
+Tension is one of the most challenging facets of filmmaking to pull off because it requires the script, direction, acting, and editing to all work in tandem to evoke the perfect pace.
+If just one part of that group misses then an essential part of the film falls apart.

-In 2019 we continued to see some excellent use of tension used to build mystery or to be the harbinger of the coming dread, or even the ticking clock of inevitability.
+In 2021 we continued to see some excellent use of tension used to build mystery, or to be the harbinger of the coming dread, or even the ticking clock of inevitability.

-In a world full of dower grittiness, it is nice sometimes to sit back, crack a cold one, and just enjoy some fun, and God knows in 2019we needed it.
-So today, I take a moment to champion those films that brought the fun, whether through upbeat action, one laugh after another, or that silliness that brings a smile to your face.
+We looked at the films that hit us in the feels with emotions in our last awards.
+Now it is time to hard pivot to the other side of the spectrum with a look at the films that were a riot of fun.
+So today, I take a moment to champion those films that brought the joy, whether through upbeat action, one laugh after another, or that silliness that brings a smile to your face.

-So without further ado, these are films that brought the fun in 2019.
-Be warned that there may be some slight spoilers ahead for the films in question.
+So without further ado, these films brought the fun in 2021.
+Be warned that there may be slight spoilers ahead for the films in question.
 Also, you can click on the banners for the full review.

-Emotion is a core part of the cinema experience, and if you can’t get us to emotionally respond to your characters and/or the situation, well then I am sorry you have failed in making a good film.
+Emotion is a core part of the cinema experience.
+If you can’t get us to respond to your characters and/or the situation emotionally, I am sorry you have failed to make a good film.

-So without further ado, these are the films of 2019 that emotionally wrecked us.
-Be warned that there will be some big spoilers ahead for the films in question.
-Also, you can click on the banners to go to the full review.
+So without further ado, these are the films of 2021 that emotionally wrecked us.
+Be warned that there will be significant spoilers ahead for the films in question.
+Also, you can click on the titles to go to the full review.

-There are many techniques you can use to help build your world, or ground your setting, or give dimensions to your characters.
-You can use music, you can create elaborate sets, but one of the best ways is the costumes you create.
+You can use many techniques to help build your world, ground your setting, or give dimensions to your characters.
+You can use music, you can create elaborate sets, but one of the best ways is the costumes you make.

-People make instant judgments about a character within moments on the screen and the outfits are a really important part of that first impression.
-More than this, you can also use costumes as a way for storytelling, what do they say about this world, what do they say about how a character is progressing.
+People instantly judge a character within moments on the screen, and the outfits are an essential part of that first impression.
+More than this, you can also use costumes as a way of storytelling.
+What do they say about this world, what do they say about how a character is progressing.

-Costumes can build worlds, tell us details we can only see, but also they can just make us say ‘hot damn’ look at that beading on that dress, that must have taken hours to do.
-So without further ado, these are the costumes that made us say ‘hot damn’ in 2019.
-Be warned that there may be some slight spoilers ahead for the films in question.
-Also.
-Please click on the banners to be taken to the full review.
+Costumes can build worlds, tell us details we can only see, but also they can make us say ‘hot damn’ look at that beading on that dress, that must have taken hours to do.
+So without further ado, these are the costumes that made us say ‘hot damn’ in 2021.
+Be warned that there may be slight spoilers ahead for the films in question.
+Also, please click on the titles to be taken to the full review.

 While at the heart of cinematography is the Director of Photography or Cinematographer, to get something from the script to the final shot takes a whole team of professionals, and it is their talent that we champion today.

-So without further ado, these are the best of Australian Cinema in 2019.
-Be warned that there will be some big spoilers ahead for the films in question.
-Also, click on the banner to go to the full reviews.
+So without further ado, these are the best Australian Cinema in 2021.
+Be warned that there will be significant spoilers ahead for the films in question.
+Also, click on the banner/titles to go to the full reviews.

 Animation is a form of filmmaking that is often related to second-tier status, something just for kids.
-This is by both the organisations giving out the awards and also by the very guilds that are meant to be promoting their member’s work.
-However, they are not second-tier films, and in many ways, it is the animated films that are pushing the frontiers of filmmaking and what is possible, and they should be championed for the work that they do.
+This is by both the organisations giving out the awards and the guilds that are meant to promote their member’s work.
+However, they are not second-tier films, and in many ways, it is the animated films that push the frontiers of filmmaking and what is possible, and they should be championed for the work they do.

-Animated films can be hand-drawn, stop/clay motion, computer-generated, it does not matter, but all of them show amazing techniques of hundreds of artists that bring the work to life.
+Animated films can be hand-drawn, stop/clay motion, computer-generated, it does not matter, but all of them show unique techniques of hundreds of artists that bring the work to life.

-So without further ado, these are the animated films that showed us the glory of animation in 2019.
-Be warned that there may be some slight spoilers ahead for the films in question.
-Also, click on the banners to go to the full reviews of each of the films
+So without further ado, these are the animated films that showed us the glory of animation in 2021.
+Be warned that there may be slight spoilers ahead for the films in question.
+Also, click on the banners/titles to go to the full reviews of each of the films